 Current CCP Students

-If you are a current CCP student at Wright State, you do NOT submit a new application for the Fall 2018-19 school year.
-As noted above, you DO complete a letter of intent letting your school district and state know that you plan to participate for the upcoming year.
+If you are a current CCP student at Wright State, you do NOT submit a new application for the Fall 2020-21 school year.
+You DO complete a letter of intent letting your school district and the state know that you plan to participate in the coming year.